 Download Page: http://problemkaputt.de/sns.htm

-Usually, the No$ line of emulators has lesser accuracy.
-Due to the accuracy levels, hence emulators ofter get a bad name in the market.
-But, have a No$ emulator for you that change your notion and make you use it.
+Usually, the No$ line of emulators has lesser Accuracy.
+Due to the accuracy levels, emulators often get a bad name in the market.
+But have a No$ emulator that changes your notion and makes you use it.
 The emulator that we are talking about is No$SNS Emulator.
-The SNES version of No$SNS has some varied features that you won’t find on other SNES Emulators.
-Aside from having the actual console, this among SNES Emulators is the only way through which you can use some extremely rare peripherals.
+The SNES version of No$SNS has features you won’t find on other SNES Emulators.
+Aside from having the actual console, this, among SNES Emulators, is the only way to use some extremely rare peripherals.

-If we still did not convince you, we have a feature that will surely satisfy you.
-The unique functionality of No$SNS emulator is Debugging.
-It has an assembler and disassembler which is quite rare.
-Along with these, it also offers a feature that will let you test code on a real SNES.
-If an individual is into ROM hacks or homebrew, then this tool will be priceless to use.
+If we still did not convince you, we have a feature that will satisfy you.
+The unique functionality of the No$SNS emulator is Debugging.
+It has an assembler and disassembler, which is quite rare.
+It also offers a feature to test code on a real SNES.
+This tool will be priceless if an individual is into R.O.M. hacks or homebrew.

 RetroArch: Looks excellent & accurate